Marriage-related vocabulary in Luchazi

 Cultural and traditional terms in Luchazi

-- Ondela = to furnish a deposit to towards marriage.
+- Ondela = to furnish a payment towards a relationship or marriage.

 - Matemo = dowry; property or money brought as bride price.